 If I have custom admin functions that are using mysql_connect, can they easily be converted to the new mysqli code?

-- Yes, converting admin customizations from the old to the new mysqli code is typically pretty basic.
-Please contact support for assistance and/or instructions on how you can convert custom admin pages using mysql_connect to the new mysqli code format.
+- Yes, you can convert admin and store customizations from the old mysql_connect code to the new mysqli code Please contact support for assistance and/or instructions on how you can convert custom features using mysql_connect to the new mysqli code format.

 To upgrade your install or download the new cart release, please login to your account at : https://www.sitestorepro.com/myaccount/ or register for a new download at :